PerceptronV/PerceptronV.github.io/index.markdown

 layout: home
 ---

-I like technology because it controls the pulse of our rapid world.
+I do tech because it controls the pulse of our rapid world.